scalecube/scalecube-js/README.md

 # Scalecube-js

-Microservices library inspired by the java scalecube-services. scalecube-js provides an abstraction toolkit to provision and consume microservices as such the interaction model is by a service api avoiding tight-coupeling between service implemntation and technology.
+Microservices library inspired by the java scalecube-services. scalecube-js provides an abstraction toolkit to provision and consume microservices as such the interaction model is by a service api avoiding tight-coupling between service implementation and technology.

-With scalecube-js decouple service by interface and agnostic to the location of service implementaion, location, and technology. in the roadmap scalecube-js will support client side and server side. as such services may be:
+With scalecube-js decouple service by interface and agnostic to the location of service implementation, location, and technology. in the road map scalecube-js will support client side and server side. as such services may be:

-- Deployable unit of same application and technology
+- Deploy-able unit of same application and technology
-- Deployable unit of diffrent application and diffrent technology
+- Deploy-able unit of different application and different technology
-- Diffrent service workers in a browser
+- Different service workers in a browser
 - Node-js services on same host
-- Node-js services on diffrent host communicating via api.
+- Node-js services on different host communicating via api.

 ## Project Status